opauloh/react-ts-github/README.md

 - react: The aim of this project, is a JavaScript library for creating user interfaces and handle stage management.
 - react-dom: In this project is the entry point to the DOM for React

+## Dev Dependencies

+- typescript : Another requirement for this project, it mades developer's life easier by executing javascript Type checks in development time, preventing a lot of unexpected runtime errors